Patient education: High blood pressure treatment in children (Beyond the Basics)

 Classes of antihypertensive medications — There are several classes of antihypertensive medications commonly used to treat children.
 These include thiazide diuretics, angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs), calcium channel blockers, and beta blockers.

-Children and adolescents with prehypertension who are treated with nonpharmacologic therapies usually have their blood pressure monitored every four to six months.
-Those with hypertension are generally monitored more often depending upon the severity of their hypertension.
+●Children and adolescents with elevated blood pressure or stage 1 hypertension who are treated only with nonpharmacologic therapies usually have their blood pressure monitored every three to six months.

 WHERE TO GET MORE INFORMATION